MarkRoddy/markroddy.github.io/_posts/2017-04-06-how-software-builds-fail.markdown

 categories: jekyll update
 ---

-Recently, I recevied a request to take a survey on Continuous Integration tools from a group studying Software Engineering.
+Recently, I received a request to take a survey on Continuous Integration tools from a group studying Software Engineering.
 One of the questions they asked was if I could name a few ways I have seen software builds fail.

 I gave them more than a few.